 The shift in economics and policy environment is allowing us to keep our portfolio fairly stable.
-We continue to believe that the U.S. dollar will resume its decline, and that decline could possibly accelerate in the second half of 2019 as the global growth differential to the U.S. widens.
+We continue to believe that the U.S. dollar will resume its decline, with that decline possibly accelerating in the second half of 2019 as the global growth differential to the U.S. widens.
 Our expectations from Q4 have not changed.
-We continue to think that the medium-term trend for the dollar is lower, continuing the decline that started in 2015, and only interrupted in 2018 because of the large fiscal stimulus in the U.S. With the expected slowdown in U.S. growth to 2% or lower, we think the long weaker U.S. dollar cycle can resume correcting for the overvaluation in the currency.
-EM currencies can benefit from interest rate differentials while developed market (DM) currencies could benefit from a change in valuations.
+We continue to think that the medium-term trend for the dollar is lower, continuing the decline that started in 2015, and only interrupted in 2018 because of the large fiscal stimulus in the U.S. With the expected slowdown in U.S. growth to below 2%, we think the weaker U.S. dollar cycle can resume correcting for the overvaluation of the currency.
+EM currencies will benefit from carry, while DM currencies could benefit from a change in valuations.
 In our portfolios, we are favoring carry from currencies and while we have a significant underweight in the euro, we have added to our exposures in the Brazilian real, Indian rupee, Indonesian rupiah, and South African rand.
 We also remain invested in the Norwegian krone, Swedish krone, and Polish zloty, but have decreased our exposures to these three currencies.

 We continue to favor EM interest rates over DM interest rates.
-Real yields in emerging markets remain close to decade highs when compared with a combination of developed market yields.
+Real yields in emerging markets remain close to decade highs, when compared to a combination of developed market yields.
 For those countries where the central banks have raised rates, we see value in the short-term rates.
-In the countries where the central banks have not fully tightened, we see value in long-term bonds, particularly if the yield curves are very steep.
+In the countries where the central banks have not fully tightened, we see value in long-term bonds, particularly in countries where the yield curves are very steep.

 Fixed income investing entails credit and interest rate risks.
 When interest rates rise, bond prices generally fall, and the value of the portfolio can fall.
 Foreign investments may be volatile and involve additional expenses and special risks, including currency fluctuations, foreign taxes, regulatory and geopolitical risks.
 Emerging and developing market investments may be especially volatile.
 Eurozone investments may be subject to volatility and liquidity issues.
 Investing significantly in a particular region, industry, sector or issuer may increase volatility and risk.